Pangaea: Formation of Euramerica (Laurussia)

-In the Cambrian period, the continent of Laurentia, which would later become North America, sat on the equator, with three bordering oceans: the Panthalassic Ocean to the north and west, the Iapetus Ocean to the south, and the Khanty Ocean to the east.
-In the Earliest Ordovician, around 480 Ma, the microcontinent of Avalonia – a landmass incorporating fragments of what would become eastern Newfoundland, the southern British Isles, and parts of Belgium, northern France, Nova Scotia, New England, South Iberia, and northwest Africa – broke free from Gondwana and began its journey to Laurentia.
+In the Cambrian, Laurentia—which would later become North America—sat on the equator with three bordering oceans: the Panthalassa Ocean to the north and west, the Iapetus Ocean to the south, and the Khanty Ocean to the east.
+In the early Ordovician, around 480 Ma, the microcontinent Avalonia—a landmass incorporating fragments of what would become eastern Newfoundland, the southern British Isles, and parts of Belgium, northern France, Nova Scotia, New England, South Iberia, and northwest Africa—broke free from Gondwana and began its journey to Laurentia.
 Baltica, Laurentia, and Avalonia all came together by the end of the Ordovician to form a landmass called Euramerica or Laurussia, closing the Iapetus Ocean.
-The collision also resulted in the formation of the northern Appalachians.
+The collision resulted in the formation of the northern Appalachians.
 Siberia sat near Euramerica, with the Khanty Ocean between the two continents.
 While all this was happening, Gondwana drifted slowly towards the South Pole.
 This was the first step of the formation of Pangaea.

 Collision of Gondwana with Euramerica

 The second step in the formation of Pangaea was the collision of Gondwana with Euramerica.
 By the middle of the Silurian, 430 Ma, Baltica had already collided with Laurentia, forming Euramerica, an event called the Caledonian orogeny.
-Avalonia had not yet collided with Laurentia, but as Avalonia inched towards Laurentia, the seaway between them, a remnant of the Iapetus Ocean, was slowly shrinking.
+As Avalonia inched towards Laurentia, the seaway between them, a remnant of the Iapetus Ocean, was slowly shrinking.
 Meanwhile, southern Europe broke off from Gondwana and began to move towards Euramerica across the Rheic Ocean.
 It collided with southern Baltica in the Devonian.

-By the late Silurian, Annamia and South China split from Gondwana and started to head northward, shrinking the Proto-Tethys Ocean in their path and opening the new Paleo-Tethys Ocean to their south.
-In the Devonian Period, Gondwana itself headed towards Euramerica, causing the Rheic Ocean to shrink.
+By the late Silurian, Annamia (Indochina) and the South China Craton split from Gondwana and moved northward, shrinking the Proto-Tethys Ocean and opening the Paleo-Tethys Ocean to the south.
+In the Devonian Gondwana moved towards Euramerica, causing the Rheic Ocean to shrink.
 In the Early Carboniferous, northwest Africa had touched the southeastern coast of Euramerica, creating the southern portion of the Appalachian Mountains, the Meseta Mountains, and the Mauritanide Mountains, an event called the Variscan orogeny.
 South America moved northward to southern Euramerica, while the eastern portion of Gondwana (India, Antarctica, and Australia) headed toward the South Pole from the equator.
 North and South China were on independent continents.
 The Kazakhstania microcontinent had collided with Siberia.
-(Siberia had been a separate continent for millions of years since the deformation of the supercontinent Pannotia in the Middle Carboniferous.)
+(Siberia had been a separate continent for millions of years since the breakup of Pannotia.)

 The Variscan orogeny raised the Central Pangaean Mountains, which were comparable to the modern Himalayas in scale.
-With Pangaea now stretching from the South Pole across the equator and well into the Northern Hemisphere, an intense megamonsoon climate was established, except for a perpetually wet zone immediately around the central mountains.